Meet with us to talk about your project!

 • Design and engineering fees for grant requested activities (up to 10% of the total award)

-*Food costs should be within Council cost limits and prioritize DBE or DBE-qualifying vendors.
+*Food costs should be within Council cost limits and prioritize DBE or DBE-qualifying vendors when possible.
 Reach out to Program Coordinator with any questions

 • Architectural and engineering fees not related to eligible grant activities